Mythois/KurvKompisAppGroupProject/README.md

 A custom/developer GraphQL backend, with the freedom to choose the type of database server on the backend, but the project should use a backend database set up by the group.
 * Yet to be implemented.
-* The backend is going to be build using GraphQL so that it should, by changing the **{?}** variable be able to interact with different types of database servers.
-* For the project it is going to be built a database set up by de group following the **{?}** model.
+* For the project it is going to be built a database set up by de group following the  model.

 Use of good and relevant components and libraries (freedom to choose, and we encourage maximum reuse of third-party solutions).
 * Yet to be implemented.
 * We have used Tailwind for making the styling process smoother.

 ## Testing
-The test are set up using vitest and should be covering all the different components and **{?}**
+The test are set up using vitest and should be covering all the different components and
 * Yet to be implemented.

 ## Future Work